Search results for:

 Table of Contents

-Cockpit is a free and open source web panel available to install on several differnet Linux-based operating systems to easily view and manage some aspects of the server.
+The cockpit is a free and open-source web panel available to install several different Linux-based operating systems to view and manage some server aspects easily.

-With the latest release of CentOS, version 8, the Cockpit server and workstation software is pre-installed and the main software just needs to be installed and enabled to use it.
+With the latest release of CentOS, version 8, the Cockpit server and workstation software are pre-installed, and the main software needs to be installed and enabled to use it.

 Some of the notable features Cockpit provides are:

 Firstly, you will need to connect to your server via SSH to perform the installation.
 You can find our SSH guide here.